Data-and-Trust-Alliance/DPS/specification.md

 In addition to some needs outlined in Use-Case 1:

-- Traceability to all data sources
+- Traceability to all data sources.
-- Applicability of the dataset to the use-case
+- Applicability of the dataset to the use-case.
-- Dataset covers the geography of interest
+- Dataset covers the geography of interest.
-- Dataset has covered full timeframe of interest
+- Dataset has covered full timeframe of interest.
 - Are there restrictions on the use?
 - Can the data be used for AI, educational, and developmental programs?